 You’ve worked with amazing actors in your time, who stands out?

-Has Harry Potter made walking down the street difficult?
+Does Harry Potter make walking down the street difficult?

 "Selfies have become an everyday thing now, it’s happened since I was a young boy so you weirdly get used to it and forget it’s actually quite a strange thing.
 For me it’s like being asked for directions, it just happens.
 I never feel famous, so I’m always uncomfortable if someone gets star-struck.
 But I’ve no regrets.
 It’s an unusual existence but not ridiculously crazy.
 Sometimes I can get over it by wearing a hat!"